deeredman1991/Twitch-Plays-Bot/README.md

 			'!r all', #Releases all buttons currently being held down.

+#More Configuring
+After the bot is properly setup it will ask you a bunch of questions to help generate a settings file.
+The answers to those questions are outside the scope of this readme however knowing how to setup sunshinekitty's bot will help a LOT with knowing how to configure my bot as my bot uses sunshinekitty's code as a base.

 # After the bot is properly setup and configured; please make sure that the emulator is the active window.